Complete guide to American Airlines upgrades

 - Gold clears up to 24 hours before departure

-Your AAdvantage elite status determines which upgrade instruments you can use and your priority when upgrades clear.
+Your AAdvantage elite status determines which upgrade types you can use and your priority when upgrades clear.
 Higher status tiers also clear upgrades further in advance of departure.

 How to Request an AA Upgrade